by The Prairie Enthusiasts | Jul 19, 2023

 - Collecting Plants, Seeds, Rocks or Animals without permission from The Prairie Enthusiasts

-Dick and Joan Alexander purchased the property in 1965 and used it for decades as a resource for family activities, hunting and firewood gathering.
-The Wisconsin chapter of The Nature Conservancy recognized the resource significance of the site, and in 1985, secured a first right of refusal for the purchase of the property should it ever be offered for sale.
+The Wisconsin Chapter of The Nature Conservancy recognized the significance of the site, and in 1985, secured a first right of refusal for the purchase of the property should it ever be offered for sale.
 This right was transferred to The Prairie Enthusiasts in 2003.
-In 2018, the Alexanders generously accepted an offer from The Prairie Enthusiasts for the purchase of the property, ensuring its continued resource recovery through land management.
+In 2018, the Alexanders generously accepted an offer from The Prairie Enthusiasts to purchase the property.
+Since that time it has been actively managed by The Prairie Enthusiasts St. Croix Valley Chapter.